whizzml/examples/balanced-optiml/bal-optiml-script/readme.md

 ## Output

+- The collection of undersampled Datasets.

-- A collection of undersampled OptiMLs.
+- The collection of undersampled OptiMLs.

 - The test dataset to be used in the final evaluation.